 Teens can go straight to the Dragon’s Revenge in Surfenburg, described as “spinning tunnels, theatrical lighting, fiber optics, riveting original music, aromatic atmosphere, fog, faux fire and an encounter with an angry dragon.”
 Yes, it all takes place in 1 minute 45 seconds.

 Another award-winner is the Congo River Expedition, a multi-sensory jungle adventure (possibly scary for your littlest ones) in which the brave cross a makeshift rope bridge, enter the Congo River Outpost, and find a camp under the glowing mouth of an erupting volcano.
 Special effects and animatronics kick in to keep all water play fans engaged in the story, until they’re tossed over the edge of a plummeting waterfall.

-With literally miles of tube chutes, rivers to float on, uphill water coasters, surfing, splashing and relaxing, there’s something at the original Schlitterbahn for all ages, and a little something more at all the other Schlitterbahn owned waterparks.
+With literally miles of tube chutes, rivers to float on, uphill water coasters, surfing, splashing and relaxing, there’s something at the original Schlitterbahn for all ages, and a little something more at the other Cedar Fair-managed waterparks, Schlitterbahn Galveston.

 At each one, rides and slides have evolved with the times so that the original German Tower at New Braunfels is now surrounded by a tubing river instead of slides, creating the park’s famous “transportainment” system that allows families to get around the whole park without touching dry land.

 The Galveston Island Waterpark is advertised as the “world’s first convertible, climate-controlled indoor/outdoor waterpark.”
 Being under cover and playing in heated pools at Wasserfest is a very different family experience compared to what is usually found at a beach resort.
 Galveston’s more than 30 family attractions include three interconnected rivers, two uphill water coasters and the signature Boogie Bahn surf ride, so it’s a good bet year round.